markoasanovic/SecureMinesweeper/README.md

    - If a bomb tile is selected then the game state will be set to complete, and no more interaction will be possible.

 ## Future goals
-1. Currently there is a bug where the grid will sometimes rotate, X,Y coordinates at swapped at some point.
-2. Joining an existing game is currently bugged, it can be joined via a URL but not via the portal.
+~~1.
+Currently there is a bug where the grid will sometimes rotate, X,Y coordinates at swapped at some point.~~ ~~2.
+Joining an existing game is currently bugged, it can be joined via a URL but not via the portal.~~
 3. Create CloudFormation code to make deployment/portability easier.

 ## Contact